felixnyamweya/wpsso-schema-json-ld/readme.txt

 * *New Features*
 	* None.
 * *Improvements*
-	* Added a new "Fallback to 5 Star AggregateRating" option in the SSO &gt; Schema Markup settings page.
+	* Added a new "Fallback to 5 Star Aggregate Rating" option in the SSO &gt; Schema Markup settings page.
 * *Bugfixes*
 	* None.
 * *Developer Notes*